Force Add Procedures

 Even if a student submits a force-add request for a CS course, the student should still continue to try to add it through the drop/add mechanism when it is available.
 Drop/Add & Course Request Dates

 - This force-add form is for undergraduate students only.
-Graduate students seeking to add a course should contact firstname.lastname@example.org for more information.
+Graduate students seeking to add a course should contact the CS Graduate Program Office for more information at (540) 231-6932.

 - Requests from CS Minors may be denied if the student already has enough courses to complete the CS minor.

-- A grade of C or better in the course taken outside of VT is required since only courses with grades of C or better can transfer into VT for course credit.
+- Students that choose to take prerequisite courses outside of Virginia Tech are unable to enroll in subsequent courses until a final grade of C or better is received.
+A grade of C or better in the course taken outside of VT is required since only courses with grades of C or better can transfer into VT for course credit.

 Some CS courses are already open to maximum capacity on the timetable and do not have additional space for force-adds.
 Those courses are not included on the CS force-add form.
 Students should monitor drop/add regularly for an opening in the course.

-- If you are a student outside of the CS/DCC/SC Major or CS/HCI Minor who is facing a registration error for a CS course that is requried for your major/minor, please contact email@example.com.
+- If you are a student outside of the CS/DCC/SC Major or CS/HCI Minor who is facing a registration error for a CS course that is required for your major/minor, please contact firstname.lastname@example.org.

-- Students not facing registration errors should continue to monitor drop/add for an opening if the course is not included on the force-add form.
+- Students not facing registration errors, but simply want to enroll in a course that has reached enrollment capacity, should continue to monitor the drop/add system for an opening if the course is not included on the force-add form.